michielrn/practical-python/Notes/00_Setup.md

 most out of the course however, you should try to create your own solutions first.

+## In case of problems with the Conda environment
+We noticed you're using a conda environment.
+If you are experiencing issues with this environment in the integrated terminal, we recommend that you let the Python extension change "terminal.integrated.inheritEnv" to false in your user settings.

 [Contents](Contents.md) \| [Next (1 Introduction to Python)](01_Introduction/00_Overview.md)